What is Plasma

 What will happen to the plasma component of my whole blood donation?

-Any plasma that is surplus to the requirements of the Irish healthcare system will be used in the manufacture of other plasma derived medicinal products (PDMPs).
+Any plasma that is surplus to our requirements for LG-Octaplas will be used in the manufacture of plasma derived medicinal products (PDMPs) in a process called fractionation.

 What are Plasma Derived Medicinal Products?